Akmal Shaikh

-Akmal Shaikh (5 April 1956 – 29 December 2009) was a Pakistan born British businessman who was convicted and executed in China for illegally trafficking approximately 4kg of heroin.
-The trial and execution attracted significant media attention in the UK, namely as Shaikh's poor mental health was taken advantage of to commit the crime.
+Akmal Shaikh (5 April 1956 – 29 December 2009) was a Pakistani-born British businessman who was convicted and executed in China for illegally trafficking approximately 4kg of heroin.
+The trial and execution attracted significant media attention in the UK.

 Shaikh was born in Pakistan and moved to the United Kingdom as a child.
 After a couple of failed businesses, Shaikh moved to Poland with his second wife in 2005 with the dream of starting an airline, and later of becoming a pop star.
 He travelled from Poland to China and was arrested by Chinese customs officers at Ürümqi Diwopu International Airport on 12 September 2007 with 4 kg of heroin hidden in a compartment in his baggage.
 Shaikh's defence team pleaded ignorance of the existence of the drugs, although his lawyers said that the evidence against Shaikh was "overwhelming".
 Reprieve, an anti-death penalty organisation, argued that Shaikh had mental illness which was exploited by criminals who tricked him into transporting the heroin on the promise of a recording contract.

 Shaikh, who had never been assessed by mental health experts, denied he was mentally ill.
 He had requested a psychiatric evaluation to prove he was sane, but the requests were refused by Chinese authorities on the grounds that PRC laws required defendants to first provide past medical records showing evidence of a mental disorder before such evaluations could be undertaken.
 Appeals for clemency were made by his family and by British government officials.
 After two appeals, the Supreme Court confirmed the death sentence he was given at his first trial in October 2008, and Shaikh was executed by lethal injection in Ürümqi on 29 December 2009.
 It was reported that Shaikh was the first person with citizenship of a European country to be executed in China since Antonio Riva in 1951.
 Lau Fat-wai, a Portuguese citizen, also faced drug trafficking charges back in 2006, before Akmal Shaikh, but Mr. Lau's death sentence was only carried out early in 2013.